• About

 The Benefits of Mental Health Therapy

 Before delving into the benefits of mental health therapy, let’s first clarify mental health therapy entails.
-Therapy, also known as counseling or psychotherapy, is a collaborative process between a trained therapist and an individual seeking support.
+Therapy, also known as counseling or psychotherapy, is a collaborative process between a trained therapist and someone seeking support.
 Through various therapeutic techniques, individuals are guided to explore their thoughts, emotions, and behaviors in a safe, non-judgmental space.

 1. Enhanced Self-awareness